brianmoney/n8n-nodes-tally/README.md

 2. Verify your API token is valid in Tally.so
 3. Check your network connectivity

+### Form Not Loading

+1. Ensure your API token has the correct permissions
+2. Check that the form exists and hasn't been deleted
+3. Verify you're using the correct form ID

 ## Limitations

-Current MVP limitations:
+Current limitations:

+- No webhook management (webhooks not available via Tally.so public API)
 - No form creation/editing capabilities
 - No analytics data retrieval
-- Submission pagination requires multiple requests
 - No bulk operations
 - No file upload handling for form attachments

 ## Version History

-- **v1.0.0**: Initial release with forms, submissions, and webhooks
+- **v1.0.0**: Initial release with forms and submissions
-- Full GraphQL API integration
+- REST API integration
-- Automatic answer flattening
-- Webhook management
-- Comprehensive error handling
+- Robust error handling and response parsing
+- Form dropdown population from API
+- Defensive handling of various API response formats

 ## Contributing